lhmouse/asteria/doc/quick-guide.md

 ];
 ```

-Another example is about how to sort an array of integers by their override
+Another example is about how to sort an array of integers by their final
 digits, as in

 ```